-Grabbing some store bought pizza dough and making a garlicky tomato sauce are my secrets to a great Margherita pizza.
+Grabbing some store bought pizza dough and creating a garlicky tomato sauce is the secret on how to make a great Margherita pizza.

 Store Bought Pizza Dough And Other Ingredients: